 Build a screen

-In this tutorial, learn how to use React Native components such as Image, Pressable, and Vector icons to build a screen.
+In this tutorial, learn how to use components such as React Native's Pressable and Expo Image to build a screen.

-In this chapter, we will create the first screen of the StickerSmash app.
+In this chapter, we'll create the first screen of the StickerSmash app.

 The screen above displays an image and two buttons.
 The app user can select an image using one of the two buttons.
 The first button allows the user to select an image from their device.
 The second button allows the user to continue with a default image provided by the app.

-Once the user selects an image, they'll be able to select and add a sticker to the image.
-So, let's get started creating this screen.
+Once the user selects an image, they can add a sticker to it.
+So, let's start creating this screen.

 1